SECRET DOOR SUBMISSION GUIDELINES

 SECRET DOOR

-Pitches should be written in the voice the author intends to use for the piece.
-Editorial guidelines will be sent for approved pitches.
-We ask that you read the About section and take a look at the existing articles on the site to see if your work would be a good fit.
-We welcome submissions at any time, and look forward to hearing from interested artists and writers.
+Please read the About section and review the existing articles on the site to see if your work would be a good fit.
+We welcome submissions at any time and look forward to hearing from interested artists and writers.
+All writers will be credited and linked on the website and Instagram.
+Frequent contributed (three or more articles) will have a dedicated page on the website with a bio and links.

-All Pitches should include the following: Proposed subject or title of the article, a summary of the subject and your thesis or approach to the subject, and an explanation for why you're the right person to cover this subject.
+All Pitches should include the following: Proposed subject and/or title of the article, an estimated word count, a summary of the subject and your thesis or intended approach, and an explanation for why you're the right person to cover this subject.

 Types of Pitches

-Criticism: Op-ed pieces or academic essays on historical or contemporary issues and ideas within art and culture.
+Criticism: Op-ed pieces or critical research essays on historical or contemporary issues and ideas within art and culture.
 We prefer topics on the more obscure or neglected areas of conversation, but if you are pitching a widely covered topic, please approach it from a uniquely critical standpoint.
-All criticism essays should have a clear thesis, and be formatted according to the Chicago Manual of Style and written in an academic voice that includes an original perspective and thoughtful and objective research.
+All criticism essays should have a clear thesis, and be formatted according to the Chicago Manual of Style and include an original perspective and thoughtful, objective research.

 Please, no ill-conceived hot takes, callouts, take-downs, or scapegoaty style articles.

-History: We want to hear about little-known or underexplored topics in art history, whether it's the close-reading of one painting based on intersectional research or a survey of circus clowns in 19th-century paintings.
+History: We want to hear about little-known or underexplored topics in art history, whether it's a close reading of one painting based on intersectional research or a survey of circus clowns in 19th-century paintings.
 All history essays should be formatted according to the Chicago Manual of Style and written in an academic voice that includes an original perspective and thoughtful and objective research.

 Art/Life: This series includes personal essays and alternative prose.
-Submit your satirical essay or write about your specific experiences as an artist.
+The theme is wide open, as long as it has to do with art or your experiences as an artist.
 The tone of these articles can be informal and adopt a somewhat creative license when it comes to style and grammar; just don't go overboard with slang, buzzwords, and trendy vernacular.

 Be brave enough to critique yourself and others and to write honestly and reflectively about your lived experience.